Bouygues re-opens French telecoms takeover battle with new SFR offer

-PARIS (Reuters) - Conglomerate Bouygues (BOUY.PA) re-opened the battle to buy France’s second biggest telecoms provider SFR on Thursday with a new offer less than a week after owner Vivendi (VIV.PA) began exclusive talks with rival bidder Numericable NUME.PA.
+PARIS (Reuters) - Conglomerate Bouygues re-opened the battle to buy France’s second biggest telecoms provider SFR on Thursday with a new offer less than a week after owner Vivendi began exclusive talks with rival bidder Numericable.

-Bouygues also enlisted the support of the government through the state CDC fund, along with existing Bouygues Telecom shareholder JCDecaux Holding, parent company of listed outdoor advertising firm JCDecaux (JCDX.PA), and the Pinault family.
+Bouygues also enlisted the support of the government through the state CDC fund, along with existing Bouygues Telecom shareholder JCDecaux Holding, parent company of listed outdoor advertising firm JCDecaux, and the Pinault family.

 CDC confirmed that it would take a 3 percent stake in a combined Bouygues Telecom-SFR group.

-Industry Minister Arnaud Montebourg has come out in favor of the Bouygues offer and has raised a number of “problems” he sees with the offer from Numericable, a business controlled by the Dutch-listed group Altice ATCE.AS.
+Industry Minister Arnaud Montebourg has come out in favor of the Bouygues offer and has raised a number of “problems” he sees with the offer from Numericable, a business controlled by the Dutch-listed group Altice.

 Under its new proposal Bouygues said it will pay Vivendi another 1.85 billion euros in cash, taking the cash element of its offer to 13.15 billion euros and leaving Vivendi with just 21.5 percent of a separately listed Bouygues Telecom-SFR combine instead of 43 percent under its previous proposal.
 Vivendi wants to reduce its exposure to telecoms and focus on its media operations.